don-lim/2022-standard-nodejs-mysql-web-app/README.md

 ## Notes:
-- HTML, SQL are case insensitive.
+- HTML and SQL are case insensitive.
 - JavaScript is case sensitive.
 - Making comments for HTML: surround with `<!-- -->`
 - Making comments for JavaScript: surround with /* */ OR // on each line